Answers · Invoice recovery and AR

 Accounts receivable factoring: what it costs, when it makes sense, and when it doesn't

-AR factoring means selling your unpaid invoices to a financing company at a discount — typically getting 70–90 cents upfront and the remainder minus fees when the customer pays.
-It solves a cash flow gap immediately, but it costs 2–8% of invoice face value regardless of how at-risk the invoice actually was.
+AR factoring means selling your unpaid invoices to a financing company at a discount, typically getting 70 to 90 cents upfront and the remainder minus fees when the customer pays.
+It solves a cash flow gap immediately, but it costs 2 to 8 percent of invoice face value regardless of how at-risk the invoice was.
 For most service businesses with DSO under 60 days, a first-party follow-up call captures more and gives up less margin.
-Factoring makes the most sense when payment cycles are structurally long (government contracts, large hospital systems) and when every day of float genuinely costs you more than the factor's fee.
+Factoring makes the most sense when payment cycles are structurally long (government contracts, large hospital systems) and when every day of float costs you more than the factor's fee.

 Six cash flow levers every service business can pull without a bank loan